doubleyip/doubleyip.github.io/index.md

 I am an aspiring Software Engineer with a passion for solving complex problems through the use of topics such as Algorithms and Machine Learning.
 I am a self-starter with a drive to use the most efficient technology stack or tools for the job and the adaptability to learn them straightaway.
-Currently, I am excited to become a Full Stack Engineer and one day hope to develop apps using Artificial Intelligence and Natural Language Process.
+Currently, I am excited to become a Full Stack Engineer and one day hope to develop apps using Artificial Intelligence and Natural Language Processing.

 I have a Bachelor's Degree with a Major in Computer Science and a Minor in Mathematics from CUNY Hunter College.